Naereen/notebooks/README.md

 ----

-> More information about [notebooks (on the documentation of IPython)](http://nbviewer.jupiter.org/github/ipython/ipython/blob/3.x/examples/Notebook/Index.ipynb) or [on the FAQ on Jupyter's website](http://nbviewer.jupyter.org/faq).
+> - More information about [notebooks (on the documentation of IPython)](http://nbviewer.jupiter.org/github/ipython/ipython/blob/3.x/examples/Notebook/Index.ipynb) or [on the FAQ on Jupyter's website](http://nbviewer.jupyter.org/faq).
+> - More information about [mybinder.org](http://mybinder.org/): on [this example repository](https://github.com/binder-project/example-requirements).

 ### License
 All the notebooks in this repository are published under the terms of the [MIT license](http://lbesson.mit-license.org/).